 Indexed funds vs. Actively Managed funds: Index funds simply try to match performance of the fund to the actual daily index of the group of companies by using computers to maintain the index match by automatically buying the matching shares of each company (passive investing, computers instead of managers, low fee cost).
 Whereas actively managed funds instead have a human manager trying to pick the selected best paying investments (at larger fee cost).
 And managers might accomplish that now and then, but next year may be rather different, and it is commonly said that indexed S&P 500 earnings beat managers about 90% of the time (the lower fee is some part of it).

-So yes, there are other funds and stocks that might sometimes earn more than the S&P 500 Index (the largest of those companies are also probably in the S&P 500, contributing their share, and the 500 is diversification).
+So yes, there are other funds and stocks that might sometimes earn more than the S&P 500 Index (the largest of those companies are also probably in the S&P 500, contributing their share, and the S&P 500 is 500 stocks which is some degree of diversification).
 However their downside is these currently hot stocks are more volatile, their prices can swing widely, which is great when the market is good, but is the worst when the market crashes.
 And it does seem that the faster they grow, the faster they can fall.
-The current year 2022 is not a good year so far, with the biggest usual leaders way down (for an awakening, see current Total Returns of 60+ stocks).
-The market is usually good overall, but there certainly can be big surprises.
-If investing in individual stocks, you will need to watch closely, and know when and why to switch stocks (preferably before it changes, but that is very difficult, it happens before we know about it).
-The S&P 500 can be more comfortable long term without close watching (but it is negative too, so far this year).
+The current year 2022 was a pretty bad year, the S&P 500 bottom was -25%, but -18% to -20% was more common over the year.
+The biggest usual leaders (like Apple, Microsoft, Amazon) way down, values from -30% to 40%, and a few special case down 60% (for an awakening, see current Total Returns of 90+ stocks).
+But the market always recovers, eventually, and 2023 is starting out much better.
+The market is usually good overall, but there certainly can be big downside surprises.
+If investing in individual stocks, you may want to watch closely, and know when and why to switch stocks (preferably before it changes, but that is extremely difficult to know, it happens before we know about it).
+The S&P 500 can be more comfortable long term without close watching, but it does go negative with the market, like this year.
+It has always recovered to continues growing, but that is not very comforting while waiting in the bad times.

 Diversification — Don't put all your eggs in one basket.
 The S&P 500 mix of 500 companies is a diversification in the various industries (tech, energy, financial, consumer, health, industrial, materials, etc).
 However all of the 500 are US large cap stocks (which includes No small caps, mid caps, emerging markets, foreign markets, bonds, etc.).
 A S&P 500 Index fund earns more than balanced funds ("balanced" means majorly mixed with bonds for diversification), but bonds can be very volatile too, because bond value varies with interest rates, which goes up and down too (see Bond Duration in the Bond box below).
 But overall, the S&P 500 trend line is quite appealing.
 The nature of investing is that some risk is necessary to earn higher gains, a low risk investment doesn't earn much.
 The S&P 500 does have the normal daily market ups and downs, including the rare economy crashes, but the overall S&P 500 averaged gain has historically always been of about 10% a year, compounded long term.
 Which is NOT a guarantee — years vary, a few years are negative, but there are many more good years than not.
 However a bad crash with a few bad years in a row will have a large effect.
 The entire 2000 decade was down -9.4% with 2001 and 2008 crashes that were pretty bad.
 But the long term picture is very appealing, with only a few dips, which have always recovered of course.